Jesse James: American Experience

 Jesse James: American Experience Previous Broadcasts

-The story of Jesse James is one of America's most familiar myths -- and one of its most wrong-headed.
-James, so the legend goes, was a Western outlaw, but in reality, he never went west.
-He has been called America's own Robin Hood, yet he robbed both rich and poor, and was never seen to share his ill-gotten gains.
-He was known as a gunfighter -- but his victims were almost always unarmed.
-Less heroic than brutal, James was a member of a vicious band of Missouri guerrillas during the Civil War and sought vengeance for the Confederate defeat afterwards.
-In a life steeped in prolific violence and bloodshed, he met what was perhaps the most fitting end.
-This is the true story of an outlaw who has captured the imagination of generations of Americans.
+The story of Jesse James remains one of America's most cherished myths and one of its most wrong-headed.
+Jesse James, so the legend goes, was a Western outlaw, though, in fact, he never went west; America's own Robin Hood, though he robbed from the poor as well as the rich, and kept it all for himself; and a gunfighter whose victims, in reality, were almost always unarmed.
+Less heroic than brutal, James was in fact a product, from first to last, of the American Civil War; a Confederate partisan of expansive ambition, unbending politics and surprising cunning, who gladly helped invent his own valiant legend.
+A member of a vicious band of Missouri guerrillas during the war, James sought redemption afterwards.
+But as this AMERICAN EXPERIENCE production reveals, year by year, he rode further from it, redeeming instead the great and glorious memory of the Old South.
+In a life steeped in prolific violence and bloodshed, he met what was perhaps the most fitting end; like so many of his own victims, James himself was an unarmed man, shot in the back.